Crisp and Co. Banner Image

 Our family law solicitors have been helping separating couples to deal with all aspects of divorce and separation, including child maintenance agreements, for more than 20 years.
 With a strong focus on non-confrontational dispute resolution, we are usually able to help couples voluntarily agree arrangements for child maintenance without the need for court action.
 This makes the process faster and simpler for you, while helping to avoid the process from becoming acrimonious.

-We offer a free 1-hour initial consultation to every client, meaning we can get a clear understanding of your situation and any concerns you have, then explain your options to you in plain English.
+We offer a consultation to every client, meaning we can get a clear understanding of your situation and any concerns you have, then explain your options to you in plain English.
 That means you should come away with complete confidence in how you want to proceed and what needs to happen next.

 How child maintenance works